libssh2/libssh2/docs/INSTALL-AUTOTOOLS.md

 to know the machine type.

-If you are _building_ compiler tools for cross-compiling, you should use the option `--target=TYPE` to select the type of system they will produce code for.
+If you are _building_ compiler tools for cross-compiling, you should use the option `--target=TYPE` to select the type of system they produce code for.

-If you want to _use_ a cross compiler, that generates code for a platform different from the build platform, you should specify the "host" platform (i.e., that on which the generated programs will eventually be run) with `--host=TYPE`.
+If you want to _use_ a cross compiler, that generates code for a platform different from the build platform, you should specify the "host" platform (i.e., that on which the generated programs eventually runs) with `--host=TYPE`.

 ## Sharing Defaults